xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Permissions_Policy($string)`

-Returns an array of arrays containing the policy directive and values, or `null` if the field value is invalid.
+Returns an array of arrays containing the policy directive and values, or `null` if the field value is malformed.

 Example: